 'Waldorf in the Woods'

-This program is for 3 - 7 year olds.
+This program is for 5 - 10-year-olds.

 Contact us at:

-Please put "Fall 2023" in the subject line.
+Please put "Fall 2025 PP" in the subject line.

 Children thrive in the outdoors — their play is free from a reliance on toys, and their imaginations take flight.
 Their bodies are free to explore, climb, jump, and run, and there is no need for “indoor voices.”
 Forest kindergarten offers children a chance to see, touch, and smell the natural world, and to learn social skills, like cooperation, in an open environment.
 Playing in nature also fosters a child’s sense of wonder, which piques their curiosity, and cultivates further exploration and learning in the real world through careful observation.